Have you ever been at a party and hesitated when someone asked, “So what do you do?”

-Many solopreneurs earn their income through their expertise so their priorities should be to show off their expertise and grow an audience and look for other revenue opportunities.
+Many solopreneurs earn their income through their expertise, so their priorities should be to show off their expertise, grow an audience, and look for other revenue opportunities.

 You know what that means… it’s time to talk about content marketing, baby!

 You can use those efforts to grow your audience of prospective clients by using lead magnets to grow your email newsletter list or obtain relevant contact information.

 Social media is an obvious choice for growing their audience, but solopreneurs might want to take it a step further by pitching themselves for guest posts, speaking opportunities, or interviews to reach larger audiences.

 Much like freelancers, solopreneurs have to find a way to scale the tasks that don’t directly relate to growing an audience, attracting new prospects or creating new revenue opportunities, such as:

 - Project management